Member FAQs

 • 60 years of age and 30 years of membership

 The following will not count toward years of membership: time spent on a leave of absence (either temporary or permanent), on Unassigned or “Dormant” and/or any time during which a member was temporarily barred from the Coop as the result of a disciplinary proceeding.
-The following work exemptions count toward Coop membership: new parent, health, and bereavement.
+The following work exemptions count toward Coop membership: parent, health, and bereavement.

 Q: How do I return a product?
 How do I exchange an item?